roc-streaming/rocd/docs/implementation/roc_cast.md

 !!! warning

     Roc Cast is still under development.
-It will gradually evolve from [Roc Droid](https://github.com/roc-streaming/roc-droid) after its migrating it to Flutter See [this issue](https://github.com/roc-streaming/roc-droid/issues/94) for status.
+It will gradually evolve from [Roc Droid](https://github.com/roc-streaming/roc-droid).

 [Roc Cast](https://github.com/roc-streaming/roc-cast) is an end-user solution for connecting audio apps and devices on a home or office network.